ksch-workflows/ksch-dart-client/README.md

 ./gradlew bootRun
 ```

-Then the tests can be excuted like this:
+Then the tests can be executed like this:

 ```
 dart test